When England left India it not only left the culture of slavery behind but also the delicious culture of English breakfast tea.

 But have you ever wondered how every morning when you have a toast with English breakfast tea benefits your health?
 Well, read on while taking you on a nourishing journey.

-10 English Breakfast Tea Benefits You Don’t Want To Miss Out On
+10 Potential Health Benefits of English Breakfast Tea You Don’t Want To Miss Out On

 English breakfast tea is a black tea that’s full of antioxidants.
 Apart from that, it has immense amounts of sodium, potassium, magnesium, fluoride, flavonoids, L-theanine, lipoproteins, phosphorus, folate, a good amount of caffeine, and much more.